-In the small sample size of 63 patients with this new hepatitis, where the vaccine status was known, 84% were unvaccinated against the COVID-19.
-This very preliminary data seems to indicate, if it indicates anything at all, that the risk of this new hepatitis may be increased in individuals who are unvaccinated.
-But, I would not establish any type of conclusion based on this type of data.
+In the small sample size of 63 patients with this new hepatitis, where the vaccine status was known, 84% were unvaccinated against COVID-19.
+This very preliminary data seems to indicate, if it indicates anything at all, that the risk of this new hepatitis may be increased in unvaccinated individuals.
+But, I would not establish any conclusion based on this type of data.

 The CDC and WHO are taking this situation very seriously and are continuing to monitor the outbreak and test for infectious agents that may be linked to the hepatitis cases.